veertuinc/anka-docs/content/en/docs/CI Plugins and Integrations/Jenkins/_index.md

 > Remember, `ankaGetSaveImageResult` returns true immediately if nothing pushes to the Registry in a failed build.

-## Notes on using the Cache Builder
+## Notes on using the Template/Tag Creation
-- How often should I cache? : The answer depends on the VM size after you prepare it and also the density of your builds.
+- How often should I run this? : The answer depends on the VM size after you prepare it and also the density of your builds.
-- **The cache build should have a job or pipeline of its own.** Caching after every "regular" build might not make sense as the time that it takes to download code or artifacts is usually the same or shorter than the time it takes to push the Tag to the Registry.
+- **The template/tag creation should have a job or pipeline of its own.** Creation after every "regular" build might not make sense as the time that it takes to download code or artifacts is usually the same or shorter than the time it takes to push the Tag to the Registry.
-- You should run your cache build once and check how much time the operation takes.
+- You should run it once and check how much time the operation takes.
 The push can be a few gigabytes and might take some time on slower networks.
 - Only one Tag can push at a time.
-You can execute multiple cache builds for the same Template, but those requests end up executing serially.
+You can execute multiple creations for the same Template, but those requests end up executing serially.
-- If your build/preparation is fast, you can consider running cache builds a few times a day or even based on commits.
-- If your cache build is slow, consider running one cache build per day (you can schedule it for a time that Jenkins is not busy).
+- If your build/preparation is fast and resulting templates/tags small, you can consider running creation a few times a day or even based on commits.
+If your creation is slow, consider running one per day (you can schedule it for a time that Jenkins is not busy).